- Great full-color console

 - Leak Detector

-Itโs winter as of this review, so itโs impossible to test every sensor.
+As of this review, it’s winter, so testing every sensor is impossible.
 But I did try a few of them to get an idea of how the process worked.

-The station arrives mostly assembled: there is not much to put together other than to mount it with your mast or mounting solution.
-Be sure to have some โAAโ batteries on hand, just in case theyโre not in the package.
-About 30 minutes is what youโll need to get things running.
+The station arrives mostly assembled: there is not much to put together other than mounting it with your mast or mounting solution.
+Be sure to have some “AA” batteries on hand in case they’re not in the package.
+You’ll need about 30 minutes to get things running.

 Next up was connecting the WS-5000 to your Wi-Fi and the Internet.
 Doing so enables remote access to your data through either AmbientWeather.net or third-party services like Weather Underground.
-It also allows you to connect to various smart home services, including Amazon Alexa, Google Assistant, and IFTTT.
+It lets you connect to various smart home services, including Amazon Alexa, Google Assistant, and IFTTT.

-That took a matter of minutes: all we had to enter was our consoleโs MAC address (on the back), and within two or three minutes, the station was live and reporting to the cloud.
+That took minutes: all we had to enter was our console’s MAC address (on the back), and within two or three minutes, the station was live and reporting to the cloud.

 A solid upgrade